 Figure 5.1.1 shows the four quarter rolling average length of time taken between a property first being recorded as being advertised and its purchase completion date.
-It shows that, for each of the last five years, the advertised open market properties sold had been on the market, on average, longer than the advertised local market properties.
+It shows that, for each of the last five years, the advertised Open Market properties sold had been on the market, on average, longer than the advertised Local Market properties.

-Figure 5.1.2 Average length of time between first being advertised and purchase completion during Q4
+Figure 5.1.2 Average length of time between first being advertised and purchase completion during Q1

-Figure 5.1.3 Average length of time between first being advertised and purchase completion during Q4
+Figure 5.1.3 Average length of time between first being advertised and purchase completion during Q1

-There is very little difference between the length of time between first being advertised and purchase completion for local market bungalows and local market houses, so these are grouped together in Figure 5.1.2 for comparison with apartments.
-On average, for advertised properties, houses and bungalows purchased during the fourth quarter of 2022 were on the market for a similar time to apartments.
+There is very little difference between the length of time between first being advertised and purchase completion for Local Market bungalows and Local Market houses, so these are grouped together in Figure 5.1.2 for comparison with apartments.
+On average, for advertised properties, houses and bungalows purchased during the first quarter of 2023 were on the market for slightly longer than apartments.

-Figure 5.1.3 shows the average time taken across the price brackets for purchases of advertised properties in the fourth quarters of 2020, 2021 and 2022.
+Figure 5.1.3 shows the average time taken across the price brackets for purchases of advertised properties in the first quarters of 2021, 2022 and 2023.